smyk07/configs/README.md

 # My Configs

-Here are all my configs.
+Here are all my linux configs.